 Purple Agate

 Overall, purple agate isn’t common since it doesn’t occur naturally often.
-Additionally, it’s critical to note that some agate jewelry producers use dyes to accent the purple coloring, so exercise caution if you’re buying from an unfamiliar source.
+Additionally, it’s critical to note that some agate jewelry producers use dyes to accent the purple colouring, so exercise caution if you’re buying from an unfamiliar source.

 Purple Jasper